davidjsam/blc/README.md

-# blc
+# Remote control software

-The current system is created using 4 aurdinos .
+The current system is created using 4 aurdinos.
+Each of the aurdinos are programmed using C .
+Use Arduino IDE , details are here https://www.arduino.cc/en/Main/Software

 Each nun chuck has a sender and each pan tilt motor as a receiver .